braziljs/eloquente-javascript/13_browser.md

 A _network ((protocol))_ describes a style of communication over a ((network)).
-There are protocols for sending email, for fetching email, for sharing files, or even for controlling computers that happen to be infected by malicious software.
+There are protocols for sending email, for fetching email, for sharing files, and even for controlling computers that happen to be infected by malicious software.

-{{indexsee "Hypertext Transfer Prototol", HTTP}}
+{{indexsee "Hypertext Transfer Protocol", HTTP}}

-For example, the ((HTTP)) protocol (_Hypertext Transfer Protocol_) is a protocol for retrieving named ((resource))s (chunks of information, such as web pages or pictures).
-It specifies that the side making the request should start with a line like this, naming the resource and the version of the protocol that it is trying to use.
+For example, the _Hypertext Transfer Protocol_ (((HTTP))) is a protocol for retrieving named ((resource))s (chunks of information, such as web pages or pictures).
+It specifies that the side making the request should start with a line like this, naming the resource and the version of the protocol that it is trying to use:

 ```{lang: "text/plain"}
 GET /index.html HTTP/1.1
 ```

-There's a lot more rules about the way the requester can include more information in the ((request)) and the way the other side, which returns the resource, packages up its content.
+There are a lot more rules about the way the requester can include more information in the ((request)) and the way the other side, which returns the resource, packages up its content.
 We'll look at HTTP in a little more detail in [Chapter ?](http).